Integrators: More than ‘second in command’

 The impact of integrators

-The impact of integrators on business success cannot be overstated.
-Their unique role in co-ordinating the major functions of the business, driving execution, and ensuring accountability is critical for achieving a company’s vision.
-Here are some of the key accountabilities for integrators to meet their functional requirements:
+The impact of integrator on business success cannot be overstated.
+Their unique role in coordinating the major of the business, driving execution, and ensuring accountability is critical achieving a company’s vision.
+To assist, here are some of the key accountabilities for integrators to meet their functional requirements:

 1. Aligning the team: Ensuring that all departments are aligned and working towards the same objectives.